Panamanian white-faced capuchin: Interspecific interactions

 On the island of Jicarón, Panamanian white-faced capuchins coexist with Coiba Island howler monkeys (Alouatta coibensis coibensis).
-In early 2022, motion-triggered cameras operating since 2017 on Jicarón to observe capuchin tool use detected for the first time male capuchins carrying infant howlers on their backs while walking or smashing seeds with rocks.
+In early 2022, motion-triggered cameras detected male capuchins carrying infant howlers on their backs while walking or smashing seeds with rocks.
 Further research indicated that during 2022 and 2023, at least five male capuchins abducted at least 11 infant howler monkeys and carried them on their backs.
-Although the capuchins did not harm the baby howlers, they were unable to properly care for or feed them, and at least four — and probably most or all — of the baby howlers died.
-By the time they announced their findings in May 2025, researchers had concluded that the cameras had captured a behavior that had only recently arisen as a "fashion fad" among a single population of male capuchins, and described the capuchins' behavior as "the first known documentation of a social tradition in which animals repeatedly abduct and carry infants of another species — without any clear benefit to themselves."
+The capuchins were unable to properly care for or feed the infants, and at least four—and probably most or all—of the baby howlers died.
+By the time they announced their findings in May 2025, researchers had concluded that the cameras had captured a rare behavior that had arisen as a "fashion fad" among a single population of male capuchins, and described the capuchins' behavior as "the first known documentation of a social tradition in which animals repeatedly abduct and carry infants of another species—without any clear benefit to themselves."

-Several non-primate animal species tend to follow troops of white-faced monkeys or are otherwise attracted by their presence. white-lipped peccaries and agoutis are attracted by feeding white-faced capuchins, looking for fruit that the capuchins drop.
+Several non-primate animal species tend to follow troops of white-faced monkeys or are otherwise attracted by their presence.
+White-lipped peccaries and agoutis are attracted by feeding white-faced capuchins, looking for fruit that the capuchins drop.
 Several species of bird are also known to follow Panmanian white-faced capuchins looking for food.
 These include the double-toothed kite, the white hawk and the sharp-shinned hawk.